+The proof consists of a rather mechanical successive application of vector space axioms, we omit it here to have more time for other, more interesting things.
 4.2 Subspaces Given a vector space V, a 'subspace' of V is, roughly speaking, a subset of V that inherits the vector space structure from V, and can thus be considered as a vector space in its own right.
 One of the main motivations to consider such 'substructures' of vector spaces, is the following.
 As you might have noticed, it can be frightfully tedious to check whether a given set, call it H, is a vector space.
-Suppose that we know that H is a subset of a larger set Vequipped with two operations (addition and scalar multiplication), for which we have already checked that the vector space axioms are satisfied.
-Now, in order for H to be the universal set of a vector space equipped with the operations of addition and scalar multiplication inherited from V, the set H should certainly be closed under addition and scalar multiplication (so that (C1) and (C2) are satisfied).
-Somewhat surprisingly, checking these two axioms is enough in order for H to be a vector space in its own right, as we shall see shortly.
-To summarise: if His a subset of a vector space V, and if H is closed under addition and scalar multiplication, then H is a vector space in its own right.
+Suppose that we know that W is a subset of a larger set W equipped with two operations (addition and scalar multiplication), for which we have already checked that the vector space axioms are satisfied.
+Now, in order for W to be the universal set of a vector space equipped with the operations of addition and scalar multiplication inherited from W, the set W should certainly be closed under addition and scalar multiplication (so that W is a subset of a vector space in its own right, as we shall see shortly.
+To summarise: if W is a subset of a vector space W, and if W is closed under addition and scalar multiplication, then W is a vector space in its own right.
 So instead of having to check 10 axioms, we only need to check two in this case.
-Let's cast these observations into the following definition: $^{^{2}}$ In the language of MTH4104 (Introduction to Algebra) this statement says that the additive inverse is unique.
-Definition 4.6.
+Let's cast these observations into the following definition: Definition 4.6.
 Let H be a nonempty subset of a vector space V. Suppose that H satisfies the following two conditions: - (i) if $\mathbf{u}, \mathbf{v} \in H$, then $\mathbf{u} + \mathbf{v} \in H$; - (ii) if $\mathbf{u} \in H$ and α is a scalar, then $\alpha \mathbf{u} \in H$.
 Then H is said to be a subspace of V.